OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.3 Output Encoding and Injection Prevention

 Output encoding or escaping close or adjacent to a potentially dangerous context is critical to the security of any application.
 Typically, output encoding and escaping is not persisted, but rather used to render output safe to use in the appropriate interpreter for immediate use.
 Trying to do this too early may lead to malformed content or even render the encoding or escaping ineffective.

+In many cases, software libraries will include safe or safer functions which will do this automatically although it will be necessary to be sure that they are correct for the current context.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |